 The United States has the highest incarceration rate of any of the industrialized nations on earth.
 This means that we also have a higher rate of returning citizens to our communities.
 These returning citizens are often faced with putting their lives back together after having gone through what can at best be described as nightmare experience.
 In order to assist those who sincerely wish to put their lives on solid ground after incarceration, there needs to be an “all hands on deck approach” within the community of those who care about this issue.
 For the millions of Americans who are incarcerated, about to be released, or are returning citizens, my belief is that it still takes a village!

-Kevin Harris is the Project Coordinator of Nation Outside, Pastor of the Nazarene Missionary Baptist Church in Detroit, and currently a Legislative Aide for Representative LaTonya Garrett in the Michigan House of Representatives.
+Kevin Harris is the Pastor of the Nazarene Missionary Baptist Church in Detroit, and currently a Legislative Aide for Representative LaTonya Garrett in the Michigan House of Representatives.